 Vision therapist Shantia has experience in vision therapy since 1999.
 Shantia is AOA certified Paraoptometric Assistant and is committed to delivering excellence in the Vision Therapy Program at Lifetime Vision Care.

-During the program, we use a very effective yet straight forward approach to vision therapy.
+During the program, we use a very effective, yet straight forward approach to vision therapy.
 The therapy is carried out in a warm and caring atmosphere.
 Our program is approximately 8 weeks and in which the activities are prescribed and monitored by our doctors.
 Each patient meets with Shantia for weekly in-office sessions and completes prescribed vision therapy homework on a daily basis.
-Upon completion of the program, patients are re-examined by Dr. Ryan or Dr. Sandberg to evaluate progress, and a maintenance program is specifically designed for each patient.
+Upon completion of the program, patients are re-examined by our doctors to evaluate progress, and a maintenance program is specifically designed for each patient.